 If the insects are a bit feisty then put them in the fridge for 5 minutes (still in their tub!) and this will cool them down and slow their metabolisms making them easier to handle.

 Remember that while you may be repulsed by having to keep insects alive to feed your dragon, looking after them keeping them clean and well fed and hydrated will mean a healthy dragon.

 There are a few options here, first you can add in some fibre such as Bug Grub or other purpose made insects food, but if you yourself have a healthy diet and eat vegetables then you can feed the insects the waste, such as leaves and some peelings etc… just make sure it’s raw – I’ve yet to see a fussy insect.

-They love to eat greens, but this should really make up about 30% of their diet, and appetite will vary depending on the age and the dragon – most of my dragons are ravenous for greens no matter how many insects they eat.
+They love to eat greens, but this should really make up about 30% of their diet for the young, as they get older they’ll eat up to 70% veg, and appetite will vary depending on the age and the dragon – most of my dragons are ravenous for greens no matter how many insects they eat.
 Also remember to wash/rinse any vegetables and try not to feed anything with a high water content too often.